 Qualifying emergency conditions would include those which are currently resulting in substantial pollution of the environment (such as collapse of a wastewater line) and/or substantial curtailment of the functions of the infrastructure (such as delivery of drinking water).
-It is anticipated that applicable requirements will be satisfactorily addressed and will receive public support, and that the provisions will be retained in future Priority System documents.
+It is anticipated that applicable requirements will be satisfactorily addressed and will receive public support, and that the provisions will be retained within the final 2005 Priority System document.